bluebirdie/bluebirdie.github.io/content/about.md

 slug = "about"
 +++

 I am a statistician at the Data Analytics Lab (DAL) at the University of Texas at El Paso.
-The DAL  offers a range of services to assist both internal researchers and  external clients in the El Paso region.
-Our services include:

-1. Experimental design
-2. Data analysis
-3. Protocol review
-4. Data entry
-5. Clinical trials, etc
+I obtained my Master's degree in Statistics and PhD in Computational Science from UTEP with dissertation on "Nonparametric Estimation of Elliptical Copulas".

+My working tasks are mostly about using classic statistical approaches to analyze research data from biology, public health, epidemiology, etc. Bio-medical data are my favorite type of data to work on because I like the rich insight they provide.

+My research interests include statistical copulas, biostatistics, and Bayesian approaches, etc.